HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 The next up is [Hyphenopoly](https://github.com/mnater/Hyphenopoly) - a library for hyphenating text in various languages - that accounts for 13% and 19% of Wasm requests on desktop and mobile correspondingly.
 It's built with JavaScript and [AssemblyScript](https://www.assemblyscript.org/).

 Other libraries from both top 10 desktop and mobile lists account for up to 5% of WebAssembly requests each.
-Here's a complete list of libraries from the graph above, with toolchains and links to the corresponding homepages:
+Here's a complete list of libraries shown above, with inferred toolchains and links to corresponding homepages with more information:

 - [Amazon IVS](https://aws.amazon.com/ivs/) (Emscripten)
 - [Hyphenopoly](https://mnater.github.io/Hyphenopoly/) (AssemblyScript)